Guide to Inflammation: How Diet Helps Fight and Prevent It

 Follow these natural ways to optimize your health and dial down unpleasant and unwanted conditions:

 This point somehow stands out and can be attributed to all of the below principles.
 Cooking one meal and then eating over the span of the week never is a healthy decision.
 With the diet you should introduce a healthy balance of fats, fiber, carbs and protein.
 And also make sure your body meets its needs for nutrients, minerals, vitamins and antioxidants.

 2. Lean toward fish and other foods rich in omega-3

 Omega-3 has proven to have beneficial anti-inflammatory properties that can lower the risk of a number of chronic conditions.
-Men should aim at consuming 1,6 grams of omega-3 fatty acids, while women are good to go with 1.1 grams.
+Men should aim at consuming 1.6 grams of omega-3 fatty acids, while women are good to go with 1.1 grams.
 Try eating fish at least three times a week.
 But besides the obvious, omega-3 can be also be found in seafood, flaxseeds, avocado, walnuts, beans and vegetable oils (canola, flaxseed, soybean, walnut and other).
-Sometimes your doctor can recommend you take the supplements.
+Sometimes your doctor may recommend you take supplements.